What do you think?

-In a survey conducted October 2018 to January 2019, the HQCA asked patients who recently visited their doctor, “how would you rate the amount of time your doctor gave you in your most recent visit?”
+In surveys conducted between October 2018 and March 2020, the HQCA asked patients who recently visited their doctor, “how would you rate the amount of time your doctor gave you in your most recent visit?”

 Patients could choose “excellent / very good / good / fair / poor”.

 Patient experience is likely better if patients feel enough time is spent with them during the scheduled visit.
 During their visit, patients may have one, or multiple, things that they want to speak to their doctor about.
 Addressing what is important to the patient may take time, requiring the doctor to be flexible with appointment times to ensure needs are met.